Tutorial 1: Getting your feet wet – a simple echo server and client¶

 , the await

-.
-In the callback we read a line from the client, write it back to
+, we read a single TCP packet from the client, write it back

-the client and then close the connection.
-To get at least some output from the application, the
+to the client and then close the connection.
+To get at least some output from the

 If you have the netcat